brooklynrail/brooklynrail-platform/content/events/2022/07/un-fixed-jay-elizondo-and-lorenzo-triburgo.md

 title: "(UN)FIXED: Jay Elizondo and Lorenzo Triburgo "
 deck: "Featuring Jay Elizondo, Lorenzo Triburgo and Ksenia Soboleva "
 summary: Jay Elizondo and Lorenzo Triburgo join Rail Contributor Ksenia Soboleva for a conversation.
-We conclude with a poetry reading by Mel Elberg.
+We conclude with a poetry reading by mel elberg.
 people:
   - person: jay-elizondo
   - person: lorenzo-triburgo